- Share

 We gauge our effectiveness in diversity, equity, inclusion, and opportunity by participating in regional and national benchmarking surveys annually.
 We use the information we receive to identify what we can change for the better and how we can strengthen our engagement with communities and leaders in our region.

-- Diversity MBA: Ranked 11 on the 2022 Best Companies for Women & Diverse Managers to Work List
+• Diversity MBA: Ranked sixth on the 2023 Best Companies for Women & Diverse Managers to Work List

 At the Cleveland Fed, we strive to ensure our employees feel supported and valued.
-Our resource network groups (RNGs) are one example of support we provide for our employees to thrive.
-From an inclusive leadership perspective, RNGs provide an opportunity for employees who share a common purpose or background to come together in support of each other and of the Bank’s recruitment and onboarding and retention processes and strategic initiatives.
+Our employee resource groups (ERGs) are one example of support we provide for our employees to thrive.
+From an inclusive leadership perspective, ERGs provide an opportunity for employees who share a common purpose or background to come together in support of each other and of the Bank’s recruitment and onboarding and retention processes and strategic initiatives.
 Our groups promote a welcoming work environment—open to all employees—that embraces differences and creates value in all that we do.

 Internal Council